 Install Self-Charging Electrostatic Air Filters in the Main Air Return

 By installing an electrostatic air filter in the main air return of your ducted air conditioning system, you can remove a large percentage of the airborne pollutants that are to be found in home and office environments.
 Filtering the air at this point in your system should not reduce the efficiency of the heating and cooling components, making it preferable to fitting a furnace filter with a high MERV rating.

 Have Your System Professionally Cleaned

-Ask your friendly HVAC contractor to clean your ducts and air handler unit the next time they service your system.
-By removing dirt, dust and debris from inside the ducts and air handler, you can prevent your system from spreading airborne pollutants throughout your property.
+Ask your friendly Toronto HVAC contractor to clean your ducts and air handler unit the next time they service your HVAC systems.
+By removing dirt, dust, and debris from inside the ducts and air handler, you can prevent your system from spreading airborne pollutants throughout your property.
 As you no doubt already know, prevention is always better than a cure.

 If you would like to have your domestic or commercial heating and cooling system cleaned and tuned by a local HVAC contractor who understands the importance of customer service, please feel free to call and make an appointment for our engineers to visit your home or office in Toronto.